-The Schools Fund and BUSD will match Wareham’s funding and will partner to manage the STEM programming which will be out-of-school time for Kindergarten-12th grade.
+The Schools Fund and BUSD will match Wareham’s funding and will partner to manage the STEM programming.

 We are actively seeking additional private donations to help meet this match.
 Please donate using the button below or contact Erin Rhoades at firstname.lastname@example.org.